 In 2011, we published our findings on an alternative genioplasty technique where only the chin bone (symphysis) is moved to the desired position which had the advantage of no loss of sensation of the lip, no step deformity, no damage to the dentition, and it is possible to carry out this procedure under a local anaesthetic – we named this ‘box genioplasty‘.

 Box genioplasty can be carried out to correct small and large chins.
 It can correct chin retrusion, protrusion, and asymmetry with very few complications.
-This can be combined with face and neck lift, and rhinoplasty to change the profile.
+This can be combined with a face and neck lift, and a rhinoplasty to change the profile.
+Find out more about box genioplasty.

 Click here to find out more about the cosmetic surgery procedures we offer in both our London and Bournemouth Clinics.

-Due to these findings (above), we have now almost completely stopped performing chin implant procedures at the clinic due to possible late onset complications.
+Due to these findings (above), we have now almost completely stopped performing chin implant procedures at the clinic due to possible late-onset complications.
 The same is also true of sliding genioplasty which is an extensive procedure with added side effects.
+Our preferred alternative technique is box genioplasty.

 If you are interested in finding out more about box genioplasty or would like to arrange a consultation, please get in touch with us via our contact form, or call our London or Bournemouth Clinic for further details.